gyetvan-andras/yam/README.md

 # yam
 A proof of concept HTML5 Animation editor.

+# WARNING :)
+Be aware that this repo contains some large test data, for example a test mp4 and some image.
+You've been warned :D

 ## Description
 YAM is a browser based animation editor with support for video and key frame based animations, implemented in HTML5 and JavaScript.
 YAM is Yet (another) Animation Manager.